-Attached is a finding chart for the brighter stars in the open star cluster named M67 which lies in the constellation of Cancer.
-Its name indicates that it is the 67th object in the catalog compiled by Messier.
+Attached is a finding chart for the brighter stars in the open star cluster named Praesepe or M44 which lies in the constellation of Cancer, or Pleiades (M45) which lies in the constellation of Taurus.
+M44 and M45 are the 44th and 45th objects in the catalog compiled by Messier.

 Visual photometry is the process of determining the brightnesses of an unknown star by comparing its brightnesses to nearby standard stars of known brightness.
 You make this comparison with your eye.
-The standard stars that match the unknown closest in brightness set limits on what the visual magnitude of the unknown star can be; if the unknown is fainter than standard A but is brighter than standard B, then its visual magnitude is somewhere between those of A and B.

-For this exercise, you will work with the image of the star cluster M67 projected on the computer screen.
-The image is in color, which makes the project even more interesting.
-Attached is a sheet with standard stars and unknown stars for you to work with.
-The visual magnitudes for the standards are printed on the finding chart without decimal points (6.6 magnitude is printed as 66) to avioid confusing decimal points as stars.
+The standard stars that match the unknown closest in brightness set limits on what the visual magnitude of the unknown star can be; if the unknown is fainter than standard A but is brighter than standard B, then its visual magnitude is somewhere between those of A and B. Attached is a sheet with standard stars and unknown stars for you to identify stars in the eyepiece.
+Magnitudes for the standards are printed on the finding charts without the decimal point (6.6 magnitude is printed as 66) to avoid confusing the decimal point as a star.

-Follow the process described below for the unknowns assigned by your instructor on the attached sheet.
+Follow the process described below for the unknowns assigned by your instructor on the attached finding chart.
 When you have finished all the unknowns, record your results in Tables 1 and 2.
 Be sure to list them from brightest to faintest (small mag to large mag) in Table 2.